-One option we pursue for our clients is requesting a trial for a workers’ compensation case in Baton Rouge, LA.
-As experienced trial lawyers, we’ll help you determine which benefits you are entitled to under Louisiana law and complete the necessary paperwork in a setting that is comfortable for you.
+As experienced trial lawyers, we’ll help you determine which benefits you are entitled to under state law and complete the necessary paperwork in a setting that is comfortable for you.

 We’ll keep you updated over the next 30 days until a judge dispenses the hearing’s verdict.
 If there are further appeals to be made on your behalf, we’ll let you know your chances of success.
 No matter your decision, your interests when it comes to your case will always be heard.